jdalrymple/gitbeaker/packages/rest/README.md

 #### Offset Pagination

-For any .all() function on a resource, it will return **all** the items from Gitlab.
+For any .all() function on a resource, it will return **all** the items from GitLab.
 This can be troublesome if there are many items, as the request itself can take a while to be fulfilled.
 As such, a maxPages option can be passed to limit the scope of the all function.

 ```javascript
 import { Gitlab } from '@gitbeaker/rest';